 1. Preserving investor relations

-In this highly competitive climate, environmental transparency adds another way for shipping and energy companies to either get ahead or perish.
+In this highly competitive climate, environmental transparency adds another way for companies to either get ahead or perish.
 There are already several different programs like the Vancouver port authority’s EcoAction Program, where shipping companies can receive benefits, like discounts off of their harbor dues, by taking voluntary measures to reduce their environmental impact.
 So whether it’s to accelerate deals, secure finances, or maintain a healthy market value, the environmental factor is there.

 2. Protecting your customer base